 Figure1:

-(a) Representative images of scratch migration from wild-type and β3 KO primary mouse embryonic fibroblasts immediately after performing the scratch and after 6, 10 and 30 hours. (b) Bar graphs showing the rate of cell migration calculated relative to the initial scratch area after 6 h either in the presence of high (10 % ) or low (1 %) fetal bovine serum (FCS) in wild type (black) and 3 KO (red) (c) Western blot: Protein extracts from wild type brain (50 μg per lane) and fibroblasts (100 μg per lane) using Cavβ3 specific antibody. β3 protein is present in wild type brain, and fibroblasts, and is absent in Cavβ3-deficient fibroblasts prepared from Cavβ3 mice. (d) Summary of cell migration rate after 6 h in wild type cells treated with either scrambled siRNA (control, black) or two independent Cacnb3 siRNAs (siRNA1 and siRNA2, red open bars). (e) The corresponding Western blot from experiment in (d).
+In vitro scratch migration assay. (a) Representative images of cultures from wild-type (WT, left) and Cavβ3 KO (β3 KO, right) primary mouse embryonic fibroblasts (MEFs) immediately, 6, 10 and 30 hours after performing a scratch.
+Images were converted into 8-bit gray scale, and the contrast as well as brightness were adapted to maximally visualize the cell free area.
+Analysis of the cell free area (% of scratch area repopulated by migrating cells) were performed on the original 24-bit RGB images. (b) Bar graphs showing percentages (%) of scratch area repopulated by migrating cells after 6 hours either in the presence of high (10 %, left) or low (1 %, right) fetal bovine serum (FCS) in wild-type (black) and Cav3 KO (red) experiments (c) Immunoblot: Protein extracts from wild-type brain (50 μg per lane) and fibroblasts (MEFs, 100 μg per lane) using a Cavβ3 specific antibody.
+The β3 protein (55 kDa) is present in wild-type brain (used as a control), and fibroblasts, but is absent in protein extracts of Cavβ3-deficient brain and fibroblasts prepared from Cavβ3-deficient mice. (d) Summary of percentage of scratch area repopulated by migrating cells after 6 hours in wild-type cells treated with either scrambled siRNA (control, black) or two independent Cacnb3 siRNAs (siRNA1 and siRNA2, red open bars). (e) The corresponding immunoblot from the experiment in (d).
 Data are shown as mean ± SEM, p values were calculated using unpaired two-tailed Student’s t test.
-Figure (a and b) are adapted from Belkacemi et al., 20184.
+Panels a and b have been modified from [Belkacemi et al., 2018]4.

 Figure2:

-(a) Wild type Mouse after shaving the dorsal skin and mounting the dorsal skinfold chamber composed of two symmetric titanium frames (the weight of the titanium frame is arround 2 g) and applying a circular wound (2 mm diameter). (b) Images indicate the wound area directly after wounding (day 0) and at 3, 6, 10 and 14 post-wounding.
-The continuous process of wound closure, with complete epithelialization is shown over 14 days in wild type and β3 KO mice. (c) At the time points indicated, the wound area was determined using a computer-assisted image analysis program and plotted as percentage of the wound area immediately after injury at day 0 (mean ± SEM of n = 8 β3-KO mice and the corresponding wild type control mice).
-Wound closure is significantly accelerated in β3-deficient mice and it is almost closed at day 10.
+In vivo skin wound healing in mice. (a) Titanium frame interior side view showing one half of the titanium chamber and front side view showing the assembled titanium chamber with two symmetrical halves attached with screws and nuts. (b) Mouse after shaving the dorsal skin and mounting the dorsal skinfold chamber composed of two symmetric titanium frames (the weight of the titanium frame is around 2 g) and applying a circular wound (2 mm diameter). (c) Images of the wound directly after wounding (day 0) and 3, 6, 10 and 14 days post-wounding.
+The continuous process of wound closure, with complete epithelialization is shown over 14 days in wild-type (WT, top) and Cavβ3 KO (β3 KO, bottom) mice. (d) At the time points indicated, the wound area was determined using a computer-assisted image analysis program and plotted as percentage of the wound area immediately after injury at day 0 (mean ± SEM of n = 8, β3-KO mice and the corresponding wild-type control mice).
 P values were calculated using two-way ANOVA and Bonferroni’s multiple comparisons test.
-Figures (b and c) are adapted from Belkacemi et al., 20184.
+Panels c and d have been modified from [Belkacemi et al., 2018]4.

 DISCUSSION